 Sitting down to write and work on your wedding ceremony can be overwhelming—it’s an empty document expectantly staring at you.
 You get that final university paper feeling with the cursor blinking in your face.
-You know there are a bunch of components in a ceremony, but which ones should you include?
+You know there are a bunch of components in a wedding ceremony, but which ones should you include?
 And which ones do you need to include?
 I am certainly not the be-all, end-all; I tend to work with a lot of couples with small, short, non-traditional weddings, but I have written and worked on many wedding ceremonies.
 The first wedding I ever did, I certainly had that terrified-blank-document-where-to-begin feeling.
 But after a lot of practice, I am here, lovely readers, with some aid.
 What follows is how I help couples build their wedding ceremonies in four short steps (okay, one has a lot of parts).

 1. Find a style.
 Decide with your partner what sort of wedding ceremony you’d like to have: long, short, traditional, non-traditional, etc. Know that a twenty-minute ceremony is about the average length.
 Are you having a Jewish wedding ceremony (Meg wrote a great post about hers), a ceremony with Catholic touches, or a totally secular ceremony?
 Quaker wedding ceremonies offer silent reflection and a chance for everyone to speak.
 You could always go with the civil wedding ceremony option and say the legal bare minimum.
 Or do you want to go totally non-traditional and build your own format?
-Discuss as a team of two and try consider interested parties—do your or your partners’ parents want a certain religious or traditional aspect in your ceremony?
+Discuss as a team of two and try consider interested parties—do your or your partners’ parents want a certain religious or traditional aspect in your wedding ceremony?
 Are you willing to incorporate it?
 Talk to your partner about length of the ceremony and what style you’d like it to reflect.